 When your hair gets to a certain length, sleeping with long hair starts to become annoying.
 You either wake up from your hair tickling your face or in intense pain from you or your partner putting weight on your hair and pulling on it.
-There is hope for you!
-You just need to learn a few tips on how to sleep with long hair.
+Not to mention all the tangles and knots that you have to deal with after a restless night.
+But long hair doesn’t have to affect your sleep.
+To avoid all of these problems, you just need to learn a few tips on how to sleep with long hair.

 Try Putting Your Hair in a Bun

 If you want to avoid the pain in the neck that sleeping with long hair can be, you might consider putting your hair in a bun at night.
 You just need to be careful that you do not strap it too tightly.

 A great way to diminish the risk of split ends and hold the hair gently is to use a scrunchie instead of a thin elastic hair tie.
 In addition, you are an ideal candidate for simple sock bun curls if you usually go to bed with your hair wet.

 A sock bun essentially consists of rolling damp hair up into a sock bun, sleeping on it, then finger-combing it out in the morning to get beautiful curls.
 They are comfortable to sleep in, keep your hair out of the way while you sleep, and give you soft, natural curls that last all day.

 If a bun is not your bag, braids are an excellent choice.
 However, I do not recommend braiding wet hair before bed if you are concerned about split ends.
 If your hair is dry, though, you should be fine.
 Let the braid be pretty loose, like the bun.

 Since they create more surface area getting roughed up in your sleep, I would recommend steering clear of French braids.

 A braid is a smart solution because it can easily end up wherever you need it.
 For instance, you can braid your hair into pigtails over each shoulder or front to back all the way over your shoulder.
 And, either way, they are out of your way completely.